1880 United States presidential election: Irregularities

 In Virginia, a split in the Democratic Party over the payment of state debts led to two Democratic electoral slates being nominated, one by the regular debt-paying "Funder" Democrats, the other by the "Readjuster" or anti-debt paying faction of the party.
 Both slates were pledged to the Hancock ticket.
 Republicans initially hoped the split could lead Garfield to win the state, but the results were otherwise.
 The Readjuster ticket received 31,527 votes, but the Funder Democrats took 96,449 votes, enough to defeat the Republicans, whose slate had 84,020.

 Although Hancock won Georgia's popular vote easily, there was an irregularity in that state's electoral votes.
 According to Article II, Section 1, clause 3 of the Constitution, "The Congress may determine the Time of choosing the Electors, and the Day on which they shall give their Votes; which Day shall be the same throughout the United States."
 In 1792, Congress had set the date for the Electoral College to vote on the first Wednesday in December, which in 1880 fell on December 1.
 However, Georgia's electors failed to cast their ballots on December 1, instead voting on the following Wednesday, December 8.
 Congress chose to count Georgia's vote in the official tally anyway; had they not done so, Hancock's electoral vote would have been 144, not 155.

+At the time, voters in California voted for individual electors, with the top six candidates being elected.
+One of the electors on the Democratic ticket was David S. Terry, a controversial figure in California politics due to his killing of David C. Broderick in a duel in 1859.
+As a result, about five hundred Democratic voters scratched Terry's name off of their ballots.

+Due to the closeness of the election, these lost votes caused Terry to receive fewer votes than the entire Republican ticket and thus a single Republican elector won the sixth-most votes to claim the last elector position.
+This was the first occasion in which California's electoral vote was split, rather than being awarded to a single candidate.
+This would subsequently occur in California three additional times in 1892, 1896, and 1912.